howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 <Instruction>

-First, entirely delete the definition of the `typeDefs` constant - it's not needed any more because the schema definition now lives in its own file.
-Then, update the way how the `GraphQLServer` is instantiated at the bottom of the file:
+First, entirely delete `typeDefs` - it's not needed any more because the schema definition now lives in its own file.
+Then, update the typeDefs property in the options object passed to the `GraphQLServer` constructor:

 ```js{2}(path="../hackernews-node/src/index.js)
 const server = new GraphQLServer({